cftcfurkan/react-router/README.md

 📂 **URL Parameters**: Discover the power of URL parameters in React Router.
 This section provides step-by-step tutorials on working with dynamic URL segments, extracting parameter values, and incorporating them into your components.

+📂 **Data Fetching with Axios**: Learn how to enhance your React Router applications by incorporating data fetching using `axios`.
+You'll explore examples of making asynchronous HTTP requests to APIs and integrating the fetched data into your components, providing dynamic content based on the URL parameters.

 ## How to Use

 1. Clone this repository to your local machine using the following command:
+2. Go to the application directory that you downloaded.
+3. Open the terminal and run the `npm install` command.
+This will install all of the application's dependencies.
+4. Run the `npm run dev` command.
+This will start the application's development server.